 Generally, the \textsc{Conus} data acquisition is divided into reactor \textsc{On} and reactor \textsc{Off} periods as well as periods reserved for commissioning and optimization.
-Each dataset then has been defined individually according to the stability of environmental parameters like air temperature.
+Each data set then has been defined individually according to the stability of environmental parameters like ambient temperature.
 For the details of this data selection procedure we refer to Ref.~\cite{Bonet:2020ntx}.
-In the present analysis, we use data of the first acquisition period which we refer to as \textsc{Run}-1 dataset.
-For this dataset, the \textsc{Conus}-4 (C4) detector is excluded due to a temporarily appearing artifact, cf.~Ref.~\cite{CONUS:2020skt}.
+In the present analysis, we use data of the first acquisition period which we refer to as \textsc{Run}-1 data set.
+For this data set, the \textsc{Conus}-4 (C4) detector is excluded due to a temporarily appearing artifact, cf.~Ref.~\cite{CONUS:2020skt}.
 Besides neutrino-nucleus scattering, where only the region below $1 \keV_{ee}$ is important, we also analyze neutrino-electron scattering at energies between $2$ and $8 \keV_{ee}$.
-We limit our analysis to this energy interval because of two reasons: First, we are looking at signals that emerge as broader spectral contribution above the continuum of the spectrum.
+We limit our analysis of the electron channel to this energy interval because of two reasons: First, we are looking at signals that emerge as broader spectral contribution above the continuum of the spectrum.
 The selected region is line-free and naturally confined by x-ray peaks around $\sim1\keV$ and $\sim10\keV$, which are due to K- and L-shell transitions in decays of Ge-related isotopes.
 These isotopes were/are produced by cosmic activation above ground and partially in-situ at the experimental site, as well as via sporadically deployed artificial neutron calibration sources.
-Second, the new ROI is not affected at all by potential noise, that is correlated with the air temperature, cf.~Ref.~\cite{Bonet:2020ntx}, and which caused an exclusion of parts of the data from our first CE$\nu$NS analysis in the sub-keV regime.
-Thereby, we can increase the total lifetime of the extended dataset, compared to the CE$\nu$NS dataset, by a factor of 3.1 for \textsc{On} and a factor of 2.5 for \textsc{Off} periods.
-The specifications of all final datasets after data selection and cuts, used for the BSM analysis in this paper, are depicted in Table~\ref{tab:datasets}.
+Second, the new ROI is not affected at all by potential noise, that is correlated with the ambient temperature, cf.~Ref.~\cite{Bonet:2020ntx}, and which caused an exclusion of parts of the data from our first CE$\nu$NS analysis in the sub-keV regime.
+Thereby, we can increase the total lifetime of the extended data set, compared to the CE$\nu$NS data set, by a factor of 3.1 for \textsc{On} and a factor of 2.5 for \textsc{Off} periods.
+The specifications of all final data sets after data selection and cuts, used for the BSM analysis in this paper, are depicted in Table~\ref{tab:datasets}.

 { }